 Our species did not evolve to sit behind desks, we evolved to roam large areas of land.
 Blood makes its way back to the heart against gravity by a complicated system of valves and pressure points that rely on walking and body movement for the energy to push our blood all the way back up.

-Insufficient activity not only allows blood to pool in the veins of the anal canal to create internal hemroids, it also allows blood to sit in veins without moving much, possibly leading to blood clots and thrombosis inside of hemroids and elsewhere in the body.
+Insufficient activity not only allows blood to pool in the veins of the anal canal to create internal hemroids, it also allows blood to sit in veins without moving much, possibly leading to blood clots and thrombosis inside of internal hemroids and elsewhere in the body.

-This problem can range from making a hemroid a miserable knot of pain to possibly introducing a life threatening blood clot into your circulatory system, so do make the time to walk for at least twenty minutes at a time, three times per week, and to get up and walk around a bit after every two hours of sitting, whether it's behind a desk or on a road trip.
+This problem can range from making an internal hemroid a miserable knot of pain to possibly introducing a life threatening blood clot into your circulatory system, so do make the time to walk for at least twenty minutes at a time, three times per week, and to get up and walk around a bit after every two hours of sitting, whether it’s behind a desk or on a road trip.

-Internal Hemroids Clothing for Treatment and Cure
+Internal Hemroids Treatment and Cure Involves Appropriate Colthing

 Also, change to cotton underwear and loose clothing while internal hemroids are an ongoing problem.